caseypugh/helium-validator-k8s/README.md

 # Default namespace context as defined earlier
 NAMESPACE=helium

+# Default to latest or set a fixed version
+VALIDATOR_MAINNET_VERSION=latest

 # Number of validators you'd like to run
 TOTAL_MAINNET_VALIDATORS=2

 # To get the name of your cluster run `kubectl config current-context`
 MAINNET_CLUSTER=do-nyc1-helium-cluster

+# If you'd like to run a staging/testnet cluster, set the TESTNET env vars
+VALIDATOR_TESTNET_VERSION=latest
+TOTAL_TESTNET_VALIDATORS=1
+TESTNET_CLUSTER=do-nyc1-helium-cluster-dev
 ```

 The following script will automatically deploy everything you need to run and monitor your validators.